subha996/opencv_explorer/README.md

 <h2 align="center"> Open CV Explorer </h2>

-Opencv is a versatile open-source library for image and video processing, For computer vision engineers it is a day-to-day job to use this library.
-Open-CV comes with lots of methods for image editing and its transformation.
-If you are new to image processing and learning open-cv, then this application can come in handy with your learning journey, here you can explore some important methods with an instant demo without writing the code on your editor.
-This application allows you to upload your image and test some open-cv methods on the image, how different parameters will change the effect and what will be the effect by changing those parameters.
-Just think you don't need to run the code every time when you change the parameter to see the effect. it will be reflected automatically on the image when you change the parameter through UI.
-Although open-cv has lots of methods for image processing and transformations, I have included some common methods to run.
-It will help beginners to quickly grasp the idea of changing parameters and will help to learn open-cv with more fun and quickly

-### How can help it
+OpenCV is an indispensable open-source library for image and video processing, widely used by computer vision engineers in their day-to-day work.
+With its extensive range of image editing and transformation methods, OpenCV offers a wealth of options.

+For those new to image processing and learning OpenCV, our application is a valuable tool to enhance your learning journey.
+You can explore important methods through instant demos, without the need to write code in your editor.
+By uploading your own image, you can test various OpenCV methods and observe the effects of different parameter adjustments.
+Gone are the days of repeatedly running the code to see the changes – our application automatically reflects parameter modifications in real-time through its intuitive user interface.

+While OpenCV offers numerous methods for image processing and transformations, we have included a selection of commonly used ones.
+This curated collection aims to help beginners grasp the concept of parameter adjustments quickly and enjoy learning OpenCV in a more engaging and efficient manner.

+### Our application provides several benefits to assist you in your image-processing journey:

-* Explore most commonly used code and its use at one place.
+1. Centralized Exploration: By consolidating commonly used code and its applications in one place, our application allows you to explore and reference relevant information conveniently.

-* Quickly grasp concepts of query parameter change.
-* Observe the effect without running the code in IDE.
-* Make learning more fun and exploratory.
+2. Conceptual Understanding: Through the application's user-friendly interface, you can easily grasp the concepts of query parameter changes.
+This interactive experience promotes a deeper understanding of how different parameter values impact the output.

+3. Code-Free Observations: With our application, you can observe the effects of parameter changes without the need to run the code in an integrated development environment (IDE).
+This saves time and allows for quick experimentation.

+4. Enhanced Learning Experience: By providing an engaging and exploratory platform, our application aims to make the learning process more enjoyable.
+You can actively interact with different parameters and witness their effects, fostering a dynamic learning environment.

+Overall, our application streamlines the exploration of commonly used code, facilitates comprehension of parameter changes, enables real-time observations without IDE usage, and enhances the overall learning experience by making it more fun and exploratory.

 <h4 align="center"> Use of Application is really simple </h4>
 <div style="text-align:center"><img src="screensicon\opencvflow.png" /></div>

-### Some of the method you can explore.
+### Some of the methods you can explore.

 * Image information.
 * Grey Image.